 9.7.1 METER ING 9.7.1.1 Install Sub-metering for all water-intensive applications such as commercial kitchens, commercial laundries, laboratories, pools, spas, etc. 2 points or N/A Not applicable where there are no water intensive applications.
 9.7.1.2 Install metering or sub-metering for water that is used for pressurized irrigation.
-4 points or N/ANot applicable where there is no irrigation.
+4 points or N/A Not applicable where there is no irrigation.
 9.7.1.3 Link all water meters and sub-meters to a Meter Data Management System to store and report water consumption data.
 2 points 9.7.1.4 Equip chilled or hot water loops or cooling tower makeup water supply pipes with meters .
-Not applicable where there are no chilled or hot water loops.
+2 points or N/A Not applicable where there are no chilled or hot water loops.
 9.7.1.5.
 Use tenant Metering or Sub-metering in multi-unit developments.
-Maximum = 10 points or N/A Ten points are earned when ≥90% of the units in the development are sub-metered and allow for tenants to view their consumption and be billed based upon it.
-Seven points are earned when ≥75% to <90% of the units in the development are sub-metered and allow for tenants to view their consumption and be billed based upon it.
+Maximum = 10 points or N/A